Keyboard shortcuts

 $ nixos --config apply.imply_impure_with_tag=false apply

-The preferred way to create this settings file is through the provided Nix module that generates the TOML using the services.nixos-cli.config option.
+The preferred way to create this settings file is through the provided Nix module that generates the TOML using the programs.nixos-cli.config option.
 Refer to the module documentation for other available options.

 Available Settings